btcsuite/btcd/README.md

 Package btcec implements elliptic curve cryptography needed for working with Bitcoin (secp256k1 only for now).
 It is designed so that it may be used with the standard crypto/ecdsa packages provided with go.
-There is a test suite which provides extensive coverage.
-See `test_coverage.txt` for the current coverage (using gocov).
-On a UNIX-like OS, the script `cov_report.sh` can be used to generate the report.
-Package btcec uses work from ThePiachu which is licensed under the same terms as Go.
+A comprehensive suite of test is provided to ensure proper functionality.
+Package btcec was originally based on work from ThePiachu which is licensed under the same terms as Go, but it has signficantly diverged since then.
 The Conformal original is licensed under the liberal ISC license.

 This package is one of the core packages from btcd, an alternative full-node